-The City of Hallandale Beach provides water service to over 40,000 City residents through 6,748 multifamily, single-family, commercial, and irrigation accounts within the City's jurisdiction.
+The City of Hallandale Beach provides water service to over 40,000 City residents through 6,748 multi-family, single-family, commercial, and irrigation accounts within the City's jurisdiction.
 Other than the sand dunes along its beach, the City's entire 4.55 square mile area has been developed but there is significant redevelopment potential in the City, primarily within the RAC.
 The City is primarily residential, with small concentrations of light industry, stores, and office buildings and is anticipating redevelopment since the adoption of the RAC regulations.
 Currently, the City has no plans to provide raw or finished water to any other municipality or area outside of its jurisdiction.
+It is noted that there are no areas of the City served by private domestic self-supply systems or potable water wells.